vaibhavadm/mainbranch/ReadMe.txt

 Hi,

 Thanks for visiting, the code here is for my personal use and what I develop in free time.
-I will be comitting many projects here!

-Most of them have a meaningful purpose.

-Important thing when ever I start developing a major project I will make sure the tools and technologies I use in that project works independently in my dev machine so that I can integrate them without getting into trouble later.
-I will provide a list of projects that are worth checking.
+Here are a list of projects that are worth checking.

 "HAPPY CODING".